vegaprotocol/documentation/docs/node-operators/migration-guides/update-network-with-checkpoint.md

 This step may be time consuming, as there is no automation and it needs to be done by hand.
 :::

 There are a few ways to update your existing data-node config.
-The most practical way is to see what changed in the Vega config between versions, as follows:
+The most practical way is to see what changed in the data-node config between versions, as follows:

 1. Generate the Vega node in a temporary location: `<VEGA-BIN> datanode init --home /tmp/vega-home --archive <CHAIN-ID>`.
 When the terminal asks you about passphrases, type anything.
 You are interested only in the `/tmp/vega-home/config/data-node/config.toml` file.
 The `<CHAIN-ID>` is a new chain ID for your network
 2. Compare the old config with the generated one: `diff <VEGA-NETWORK-HOME>/config/data-node/config.toml /tmp/vega-home/config/data-node/config.toml`